 Azure, where the Windows source machines, the NXLog agent server, and USM Anywhere Sensor are located in the same virtual network.

-Important: Because it does not require that you set up log forwarding on each source, the easiest and most straightforward method for Windows log collection in an Azure environment is to collect the Windows security events from the Azure storage table.
+Important: Because it does not require that you set up log forwarding on each source, the easiest and most straightforward method for Windows log collection in an Azure environment is to collect the Windows security events from the Azure storage account.
 However, if you need the additional logs forwarded by NXLog, you can use the following information to configure Windows log collection for this environment.

 To set up your Windows Server to collect NXLogs, you need to perform the following two tasks: